Mitragyna speciosa: Description

-Uses
+Uses of the leaves

 As of 2013, kratom has been studied in cells and in animals, but no clinical trials have been conducted in the United States.
 The U.S. Drug Enforcement Administration (DEA) stated in 2013 that there is no legitimate medical use for kratom, and in 2019, the U.S. Food and Drug Administration (FDA) said that there is no evidence that kratom is safe or effective for treating any condition, and that there are no approved clinical uses for kratom.

 Kratom is commonly ingested by chewing, as a tea, powdered in capsules or pills, or extracted for use in liquids.
 Kratom is rarely smoked.
-Different varieties of kratom contain different relative proportions of alkaloids such as Mitragynine.
+Different varieties of kratom contain different relative proportions of alkaloids such as mitragynine.

 Traditional use

 In cultures where the plant grows, kratom has been used in traditional medicine.
 The leaves are chewed to relieve musculoskeletal pain and increase energy, appetite, and sexual desire in ways similar to khat and coca.
 The leaves, or extracts from them, are used to heal wounds and as a local anesthetic.
 Extracts and leaves have been used to treat coughs, diarrhea, and intestinal infections.
 They are also used as intestinal deworming agents in Thailand.

-Kratom is often used by workers in laborious or monotonous professions to stave off exhaustion, and as a mood-enhancer and painkiller.
+Kratom is often used by workers in laborious or monotonous occupations to stave off exhaustion and as a mood-enhancer and painkiller.
 In Thailand, kratom was "used as a snack to receive guests and was part of the ritual worship of ancestors and gods".
 The herb is bitter and is generally combined with a sweetener.